mindspore-ai/docs/install/mindspore_cpu_install_source_en.md

 <a href="https://gitee.com/mindspore/docs/blob/master/install/mindspore_cpu_install_source_en.md" target="_blank"><img src="https://gitee.com/mindspore/docs/raw/master/resource/_static/logo_source_en.png"></a>

-This document describes how to quickly install MindSpore by source code in a Linux system in the CPU environment.
-The following takes Ubuntu 18.04 as an example to describe how to install MindSpore.
+This document describes how to quickly install MindSpore by source code compilation in a Linux system in the CPU environment.
+The following takes Ubuntu 18.04 as an example to describe how to compile and install MindSpore.

 ## Environment Preparation

 - If you need to configure an environment for building MindSpore on the Ubuntu 18.04 that never installed MindSpore and its dependencies, you may use the [automatic installation script](https://gitee.com/mindspore/mindspore/raw/master/scripts/install/ubuntu-cpu-source.sh) for one-click configuration.
-The script installs the dependencies required for building MindSpore.
+The automatic installation script will install MindSpore and its required dependencies.

-    The root permission is required because the script will modify the source list and install dependencies via APT.
-Run the following command to obtain and run the automatic installation script:
+    The root permission is required because the script will modify the software source configuration and install dependencies via APT.
+Run the following command to obtain and run the automatic installation script.

     ```bash
     wget https://gitee.com/mindspore/mindspore/raw/master/scripts/install/ubuntu-cpu-source.sh
     # install Python 3.7 by default
     bash ./ubuntu-cpu-source.sh
-    # to specify Python version
+    # to specify Python version, taking Python 3.9 as an example, use the following manner
     # PYTHON_VERSION=3.9 bash ./ubuntu-cpu-source.sh
     ```

     This script performs the following operations:

-    - Change the source list to HUAWEI CLOUD source.
+    - Change the software source configuration to a HUAWEI CLOUD source.
     - Install the compilation dependencies required by MindSpore, such as GCC, CMake, etc.
     - Install Python3 and pip3 via APT and set them as default.